 All companies in Singapore must be registered with the Accounting & Corporate Regulatory Authority (ACRA) and abide by the Companies Act.

-What type of company is most common in Singapore?
+What type of Singapore company registration is most common?

-The most common type of business entity to be set up in Singapore is the Private Limited Company.
+The most common type of business entity to be set up in Singapore is the private limited company.
+Hence, in this guide, we will explain how to register a private limited company in Singapore.

-A Singapore Private Limited Company is limited by shares and has a separate legal entity from its shareholders.
+A private limited company is limited by shares and has a separate legal entity from its shareholders.
 It is recognised as a taxable entity in its own right.
-Hence, shareholders of a Singapore private limited company are not liable for its debts and losses beyond their amount of share capital.
+As a result, shareholders of a Singapore private limited company are not liable for its debts and losses beyond their amount of share capital.

 - 1 Resident Director